Last Updated on May 22, 2021 by SDN Staff

-Before I give you some specific strategies to ace CASPer, it’s important to step back and talk about where this test comes from and what it’s all about.
+Before giving you some specific strategies to ace CASPer, it’s important to step back and talk about where this test comes from and what it’s all about.

 What is CASPer?
 CASPer is essentially an assessment of your professional and personal characteristics.
 It claims to be designed to test some of the core competencies medical schools deem essential for future medical doctors, such as teamwork, cultural competence, ethical responsibility, communication, resilience, and others.
-For a full list of core competencies defined by the Association of American Medical Colleges (AAMC), including those that are not tested by CASPer, click here.
+For a full list of core competencies defined by the Association of American Medical Colleges (AAMC), including those that CASPer does not test, click here.

-While the name is unusual (and gets confused with Casper mattress or Casper the friendly ghost), just like any other test, there are specific ways to prepare for it.
+While the name is unusual (and gets confused with Casper mattress or Casper the friendly ghost), there are specific ways to prepare for it, just like any other test.

 All behavioral traits are a result of life experiences and active learning.
 In fact, life-long learning and self-improvement are the hallmarks of an excellent medical doctor – and not coincidentally, traits tested by CASPer.
 Therefore, you can and should prepare for this test!